 But what are sit/stand desks?
 Well, no prizes for guessing really: sit/stand desks are height-adjustable desks which allow you to switch easily between sitting and standing when you choose during the workday.
 Our bodies are all built differently, and naturally, we all know our own back pain red flags best.
 How long you should stand with a standing desk depends entirely on you.

-Using an adjustable sit/stand desk could provide the correct balance to helps you combat back pain.
-Why not check out Zen Space Desks’ range of sit-stand desks here?
+Using adjustable sit stand desks could provide the correct balance to helps you combat back pain.
+Why not check out Zen Space Desks’ full line of height adjustable computer desks?
 We’re sure we’ll have something that suits your needs.